splunk/public-o11y-docs/infrastructure/monitor/azure.rst

 Explore built-in navigators
 -------------------------------------------------------------------

 To see all of the out-of-the-box navigators provided for data collected in your organization, go to the Infrastructure page.
-Services include:
+Supported services include:

 * App services
 * Azure functions